 Our go-to-guide for navigating your love life at uni.

 Going to college is one of the most exciting times in your life.
+This moment accompanies so many events, dates and parties that you would like to forget about homeworks, find a custom writing paper service and free your time from all this boring fuss.
 There will never be a time when you get to meet so many new people, from all different walks of life – it really is like being a kid in a sweet shop.
 But, with so many millennials to choose from, it can be overwhelming.

 There is an innate pressure on young people to meet “the one” when they go to uni – especially if all your peers are in relationships and you’re feeling like you need to play catch up.
 We’re here to outline the dos and don’t’s of dating at uni – whether you’re embracing single life or loved up with your childhood sweetheart - we’ve got you covered.

 Put Yourself Out There

 Uni is your time to shine – so, be open-minded.
 Don’t be afraid to talk to people that you wouldn’t normally meet.
 However, at the same time, if you go on a date, and you really aren’t feeling it – don’t date someone for the sake of it.
 If you know they aren’t right for you, then get busy mingling rather than settling.

 If you’re looking for something serious, keep in mind that many people at uni just want a bit of fun.
 Whether it be a one-nightstand, a friends-with-benefits situation, or a booty call – plenty of boys are not thinking of the long-term when they embark on university life.
 However, that’s not to say that “Mr Right” isn’t out there – just always remember to keep your wits about you when it comes to managing your expectations.

 Don’t Neglect Your Studies